Make Stellarium panoramas from Google Earth

 - Open in Google Earth.
 You will find a folder of snapshots.
 The scenes have names like 75-210, which means nadir distance 75 degrees, azimuth 210 (counted from North).

 - Use Hugin to combine the images.
-After selecting all images to load, enter horizontal field of view (FOV) of 60 degrees.
+After images import, enter horizontal field of view (FOV) of 60 degrees.

 Instead of combining with the use of image features, you can directly set the angles from the filenames into the respective fields: pitch=-90+firstNum, yaw=secondNum.
 Crop away the navigational aids (right/bottom edges).
 Save the combined image as equirectangular panorama, 4096x2048 pixels.